The Reason Recruiters Are Making the Switch

-- Overtime: Video interviewing opens doors to many scheduling conveniences, among them the ability to eliminate the need for it all together when it comes to pre-recorded interviewing.
-This means recruiters no longer face the need to work overtime hours to accommodate multiple candidate scheduling needs, saving both time and costs.
+- Overtime: Video interviewing opens doors to many scheduling conveniences, among them the ability to eliminate the need for it altogether.
+When using pre-recorded video interviewing, recruiters no longer face the need to work overtime to accommodate candidate scheduling needs, saving on those costs.

 - No-Show: Many recruiters know the frustration of a candidate simply not showing up to an interview without notice.
-This is disappointing as it costs time that could have been dedicated towards another candidate or another task, and oftentimes resources are wasted.
+This is disappointing as it costs time that could have been dedicated towards another task, and resources are often wasted as a result.
 With video interview, there are no resources invested ahead of an interview, so when a candidate does not show up or complete their pre-recorded interview, it has no effect on a recruiter’s productivity level.

 Time to Hire

-With deadlines on a regular basis, time is always valuable in the world of recruiting, a factor that can sometimes be an issue when we are dedicated to doing our jobs carefully to make sure we are making the right decisions about our candidates.
+With tight deadlines, time is always valuable in the world of recruiting.
+It’s a factor that can sometimes be an issue when we are dedicated to doing our jobs carefully to make sure we are making the right decisions about our candidates.
 The 2017 SHRM Talent Benchmarking Report suggested the average amount of time taken to fill a position in 2016 was 36 days, valuable time that can become costly to company productivity levels.
-That is why it can be frustrating when we are faced with unnecessary difficulties in our day to day work that slow down the process, with a wide range which includes:
+That is why it can be frustrating when we are faced with unnecessary difficulties in our day-to-day work that slows down the process, with a wide range which includes: